bit-current/dtune/docs/tutorial.md

-# Federated Learning Tutorial: Running Miner, Averager, and Validator
+# DTune Miner + Validator Tutorial: Running Miner, Averager, and Validator

 This tutorial will guide you through the process of setting up and running a federated learning system with three main components: miner, averager, and validator.
 We'll cover two methods of execution: using Docker and running the scripts manually.